Q. reflexive pronouns grammar.

 Most of the changes to ancient forms are the result of assimilating m > n before a dental stop, with 2nd singular familiar intye developing like the Quenya independent pronoun form tye < ✶kı̯e.
 In addition to the above, there are some indefinite reflexive pronouns immo “same person” and imma “same thing”, as well as an adjective form imya “same, identical, selfsame”.
 Presumably the definite reflexive pronouns are used when the object is the same as the subject: melin imni “I love myself”.
 The indefinite reflexives are probably used with indefinite subjects mo and ma: mo mere immon same alma “one wants for oneself [dative] to have good fortune”.

 In an earlier chart from 1964 (PE17/75), Tolkien gave a set of 3rd person reflective verbal suffixes: -kse, -kset, -kser (singular, dual, plural).
 These are presumably shorthand for “he ... himself, they ... themselves” and so forth: melikse “he/she loves himself/herself”.
-In a different document from 1965 he gave the reflexive verbal suffixes as 3rd sg. -sse < -se-sē̆ and 3rd pl. -tte < -te-tē̆: melisse “he loves himself” and melitte “they love themselves” (VT49/20-21).
+In a different document from 1965 (or possibly later) he gave the reflexive verbal suffixes as 3rd sg. -sse < -se-sē̆ and 3rd pl. -tte < -te-tē̆: melisse “he loves himself” and melitte “they love themselves” (VT49/20-21).
 It is not clear whether these are part of the same paradigm as the independent reflexive pronouns given above.

 Other referent pronouns: In addition to reflexive pronouns that indicate when two referents are the same, Quenya has some special 3rd person pronouns to indicate when referents are different: hye “other person” and hya “other thing”, as in: melin se mal ú hye “I love her but not (the other) her”.
 If the second (other) referent appears multiple times in a sentence, you would continue to use the pronoun hye to refer to it: “A struck B, and B fled” se - hye - hye (VT49/15).
 The neuter/inanimate variant hya is identical to the Quenya word for “or”, which is also hya.
 In the 1960s Tolkien experimented with several variations on these “other referent” pronouns: